44 Tips & Things To Know Before Visiting Turkey

 If you’re lucky enough to be invited to someone’s home, make sure you remove your shoes at the door.
 This is a sign of respect and also links to the idea that you have dirt on your shoes, and by walking into the home, you’re bringing dirt and bacteria into the house, where people sleep and eat.

-Not all households will ask you to do this, but do it anyway, and then you’re not at risk of upsetting anyone.
+Not all households will ask you to do this, but do it anyway, and you’ll not risk upsetting anyone.

 RECOMMENDED POST